schmuckli-dev/home/README.md

-# home
+# schmuckli.dev
-This is the homescreen, which references to the services.
+This website represents the apps and tools, created with Vue.js, Node.js and other frameworks.